eProsima/Fast-DDS-spy/docs/rst/user_manual/tool.rst

 Version Argument
 ----------------

-It shows the current version of the DDS Router and the hash of the last commit of the compiled code.
+It shows the current version of the |spy| and the hash of the last commit of the compiled code.

 .. _user_manual_user_interface_configuration_file_argument: